Richard Serra: Gallery works

-In 2005 "The Matter of Time", a commissioned installation, opened at the Guggenheim Museum, Bilbao, Spain.
+In 2005 "The Matter of Time", a commissioned installation, opened at the Guggenheim Museum Bilbao in Spain.
 Consisting of eight sculptures spanning a decade from 1994 to 2005, "The Matter of Time" highlights the evolution of Serra's sculptural forms.
 Serra chose to include five sculptures derived from the initial torqued ellipse: one single, one double ellipse, and three torqued spirals.
 The Torqued Spirals followed after the Double Torqued Ellipses when Serra decided to connect a double ellipses into one wound form that can be entered and walked through.
-The remaining sculptures in "The Matter of Time" are one closed (Blind Spot Reversed) and one open (Between the Torus and the Sphere) torus and spherical sculpture; and Snake: made of three parts, each comprising two identical conical sections inverted relative to each other and spanning 104 feet overall.
+The remaining sculptures in "The Matter of Time" are one closed (Blind Spot Reversed) and one open (Between the Torus and the Sphere) torus and spherical sculpture; and Snake: made of three parts, each comprising two identical conical sections inverted relative to each other and spanning 104 feet (31.7 m) overall.
 The sculptures are organized by Serra with intention.
 The direction which the viewer moves through the space creates a sensation of varying scale and proportion, and an awareness to the passing of time.

 In 2008 Serra participated in Monumenta, an annual exhibition held in Paris's Grand Palais featuring a single artist.
-For Monumenta Serra installed a single sculpture, Promenade (2008), consisting of five plates, each 55 feet tall and 13 feet wide, placed 100 feet apart from one another across the cavernous interior of the Grand Palais.
-Overall, the sculpture spanned 656 feet.
+For Monumenta Serra installed a single sculpture, Promenade (2008), consisting of five plates, each 55 feet (16.8 m) tall and 13 feet (4 m) wide, placed 100 feet (30 m) apart from one another across the cavernous interior of the Grand Palais.
+Overall, the sculpture spanned 656 feet (200 m).
 The plates were not placed in a line but stood side to side off the Grand Palais's center axis.
 They tilted either left or right, leaned either toward or away from another, and the viewer as they strolled around them.

 The sculpture Equal (2015), in the collection of The Museum of Modern Art, New York, consists of eight forged blocks.
-Each block measures 5 by 5 1/2 by 6 feet and weighs 40 tons.
-The blocks are stacked in pairs and positioned on their longer or shorter sides so that each stack measures 11 feet tall.
+Each block measures 5 by 5 1/2 by 6 feet (1.5 × 1.7 × 1.8 m) and weighs 40 tons.
+The blocks are stacked in pairs and positioned on their longer or shorter sides so that each stack measures 11 feet (3.4 m) tall.
 When walking amongst the four stacks the viewer becomes aware of their own sense of weight, balance, and gravity in relation to the sculptures.

-Four Rounds: Equal Weight, Unequal Measure (2017), consisting of four 82-ton forged cylinders of varying dimensions is permanently installed at Glenstone, Potomac, Maryland.
-The sculpture is installed within a building designed by Thomas Phifer of Thomas Phifer and Partners, in collaboration with Serra to highlight the sculpture’s mass within the confines of the building’s interior.
+Four Rounds: Equal Weight, Unequal Measure (2017), consisting of four 82-ton (74 t) forged cylinders of varying dimensions is permanently installed at Glenstone in Potomac, Maryland.
+The sculpture is installed within a building designed by Thomas Phifer of Thomas Phifer and Partners, in collaboration with Serra to highlight the sculpture's mass within the confines of the building's interior.